andrew-oxenburgh/miss-robota/README.md

 1. I've got mocha tests for the core functionality.
 The wrapper stuff in parser.js is not unit tested.
 1. Will ignore invalid commands
 1. I've used switch statements a lot, where I might have been able to use an array, but this works.
+1. I used '_' prefixes to indicate private functions.
+I know this isn't standard, but just by convention.

 ### Specification